Trixx34/ioBroker.SolisCloud/README.md

 The steps to get the needed data to use the integration are as following:

-Create a ticket with ginlong to request enabling API access on your account and wait untill they confirm the change
+Create a ticket with ginlong to request enabling API access on your account and wait untill they confirm the change You can find the contact information for your region here: https://www.solisinverters.com/global/contactus.html

 - Go to https://www.soliscloud.com/#/apiManage.
 - Activate API management and agree with the usage conditions.